anudeept/Client_Server/README.md

 ## Assumptions
 * Storing unique numbers in HashSet to avoid duplicates this leads to continuous increase of memory on heavy load. to overcome this we can increase memory by "-Xmx" parameter while running or periodic flushing of data will help
+* This Server only supports one server to many client apporch it won't support scalable architecture (Many to Many).
 * Default port is 4000 but user can change in config.properties file

 ## Code Flow